The family bathroom is a parent's paradox. You can't get your school-age kid into the bath or shower, and you can't get your toddler or teenager out.

 For those school-age kids who find every excuse in the book not to bathe, consider investing in a shower radio.
 Perhaps it will encourage them to whistle while they work.
 With the soap and shampoo, that is.

-Timing is of the essence here for a successful co-bathroom experience.
-Especially if the children in question are of the opposite sexes.
+Timing is of the essence here for a successful co-bathroom experience, especially if the children in question are of the opposite sexes.
 Warning: The problem only intensifies as the kids enter their teen years.

-For example, one kid gets the room from 6:30 a.m. to 7 a.m.
-Another child reports for duty from 7:00 to 7:30.
+For example, one kid gets the room from 6:30 to 7 a.m., and another reports for duty from 7:00 to 7:30.

 Firm rules are necessary here.
 Our family favorite: If you snooze (during your allotted time), you lose your turn in the bathroom.
 No whining allowed.